Virtual Boy: Games

 Nintendo initially showcased three launch games and planned two or three per month thereafter.
 Given the system's short lifespan, only 22 games were actually released.
 Of them, 19 games were released in the Japanese market, and 14 were released in North America.
 Third party support was extremely limited compared to previous Nintendo platforms.
 According to Gunpei Yokoi, Nintendo president Hiroshi Yamauchi had dictated that only a select few third-party developers be shown the Virtual Boy hardware before its formal unveiling, to limit the risk of poor-quality software appearing on the system.

-When asked if Virtual Boy games were going to be available for download on the Virtual Console for the Nintendo 3DS, Nintendo of America President Reggie Fils-Aime said he could not answer, as he was unfamiliar with the platform.
+When asked if Virtual Boy games were going to be available for download on the Virtual Console for the Nintendo 3DS, Nintendo of America President Reggie Fils-Aimé said he could not answer, as he was unfamiliar with the platform.
 He noted that, given his lack of familiarity, he would be hard-pressed to make the case for the inclusion of the games on the Virtual Console.

 The hobbyist community at Planet Virtual Boy has developed Virtual Boy software.
 Two previously unreleased games, Bound High and Niko-Chan Battle (the Japanese version of Faceball) were released.